-There is no doubt; the word spiritual has a wide scope of meaning.
+There is no doubt; the word spiritual has a broad scope of meaning.
 Spiritual and spirituality relate to all subjects concerning the spirit, the soul, and nature.
 People use spiritual language because it gives them authority.

-We use this word spiritual for two major reasons.
+We use this word spiritual for two significant reasons.
 First, to honor the pioneers of awareness exploration.
 Many ancient cultures focused on exploring awareness and consciousness.
 These early researchers use “spiritual language” to describe these tools.

 Second, we use the term spiritual to keep the training pure in its original form.
 It is practical to keep the teachings intact using the original terminology.
 Keeping the original form of the language maintains the integrity of the processes.
 Besides, there is no need to change what already works.